Offer Popup Image

 5. Expected output

-• The output will be printed for each age boundary value.
+• The output will be printed for each age boundary values.

 • The actual output depends on how the form handles these values: